YenugantiVijay/SkillCraft-Technology/SCT_WD_1/Read Me.md

 </div>

-This project helped me enhance my frontend development skills, especially in using Tailwind CSS for styling and JavaScript for DOM manipulation.
+This project helped me enhance my frontend development skills, especially in using <b>Bootstrap</b> for styling and JavaScript for DOM manipulation.